What’s the bigger problem here? Panic, pandemic, stock market crash, economic slowdown, fear of large-scale retrenchments or lack of independence?

 The biggest opportunities lie hidden in the darkest hours.
-The world has survived 1918, World War I, World War II, Great Depression, 1997, 9/11, 2008, and much more.
-In hindsight, each of those downturns provided us the best time for investments!
-Still, most people did not invest in their future during those dark times because they were busy panicking like similar others.
+The world has survived 1918, World War I, World War II, the Great Depression, 1997, 9/11, 2008, and many more.
+In hindsight, each of those downturns provided us with the best time for investments!
+Still, most people did not invest in their future during those dark times because they were busy panicking like others similar.
 Despite all those setbacks, the long term trajectory of global growth went upwards.
 Those who noticed the trend won in the end.
 History is set to repeat itself, again!

 No matter what setback you might face, charge ahead with the optimism that things will get better and rebound soon.
 The time now is to pause, reflect, and reinvest in your future!